codervaruns/http-ssh.rfc/README.md

 "GitHub": "@Ashrockzzz2003",
 ```

-## How to Apply
-Type out a message in [https://github.com/orgs/acm-avv/discussions/17](https://github.com/orgs/acm-avv/discussions/17) with the following details:
-1. Team Name
-2. Team Members' Names, Roll-Numbers and respective GitHub usernames
-3. Tag the project manager as **@username**

-## Guidelines
-1. Keep all discussions limited to this discussion channel by tagging the project manager via **@username**
-2. Do not try to contact the project manager personally unless they are open to it.
-4. Maintain decorum and avoid any misbehavior with the project manager.
-This can be subjected to disqualification.
-5. Send us an update every week with regards to your progress for your respective project.
-If we do not receive an update for more than 10 days then your team will be disqualified automatically.

 ## Project Description

 This project aims to develop a remote shell system that allows users to execute operating system commands on a remote server machine using standard web technologies.
 Unlike traditional SSH, all communication for commands and their outputs will be facilitated over the HTTP protocol.